-Look at competitors already advertising on Adwords and appearing at the top of the search results.
+Look at competitors already advertising on Ads and appearing at the top of the search results.
 Review their copy, see where you can improve it, check their websites, and look for ways in which you can design your advert to be more appealing and your website landing page layout that will encourage a positive result

 4. Research Your Potential Customers.

 Where are they buying and reviewing products/services/businesses like yours online?
 Read their reviews.
 What do they say about your competitors?
 Are they looking for better prices, service, customer care, guarantees?
 What emotions do you see?
 While researching them, look for great quotes you can use in your advert or landing page to satisfy their needs.